Roads Less Traveled

 Mills.
 A beautiful iris garden out front caught my eye.

-The second suggested stop was the RV/MH Hall of
+stop was the RV/MH Hall

-Fame, which we had seen the day before.
-I don't think
+seen the day before.
+I

-were most eager to see was the Amish countryside.
+squeeze both tours into one day.
+What we were most eager to see was the Amish countryside.
 We

-learned that some 20,000 Amish live in this area, of
+learned that some 20,000 Amish live in this area, of about 225,000 worldwide.
+They are a subset of

-rather than the usual red ones in the rest of Indiana and Michigan.
+white barns rather than the usual red ones in the rest of Indiana and Michigan.

 The essence of their beliefs is twofold: humility and isolation.
 Their forebears were so terribly

-persecuted for their religion in Europe in the 1600's that they withdrew from society at large, preferring
+persecuted for their religion in Europe in the 1600's that they withdrew from society at large,

-travel outside the Amish community.
-Manual field tools prevent anyone from attempting to acquire a
+Amish community.
+Manual field tools prevent anyone from attempting to acquire a larger field than his neighbor and thereby

-up to an extremely simple lifestyle that thrives without much technology.
-However the rejection of
+aggrandize himself rather than remain humble.
+All this adds up to an extremely simple lifestyle that thrives without much

-technology is not so much of technology in and of itself but of things that could lead to one individual
+technology.
+However the rejection of technology is not so much of technology in and of itself but of things that could lead to one

-standing apart from the rest or that could make the community dependent on the outside world.
+individual standing apart from the rest or that could make the community dependent on the outside world.

 I had seen photos of Amish horses and buggies but